+Now, this is the most important part… Cover your plants with straw.
 This here is the difference between dead plants and live plants, in my experience.
 You can see that my garden is covered with wood chips but I still use straw when I transplant young plants into my garden.

 Even though your plants have been hardened, they still go through a shock when you plant them in the garden.
 It is called transplanting shock and it’s a very real thing.

+I pretty much cover the whole plant… I leave the top leaves poking out just a bit.
 If the sun is too strong, the straw shades the plant and helps it deal with the harsh sun.

+If it’s not warm enough the straw insulates and helps protect the plant from the cold (especially at night).
 It also keeps the ground moist around the new roots that are still not strong enough to find water on their own.

-I think that for the home gardener using straw is pretty much a must when transplanting any plant.
+I think that for the home gardener, using straw is pretty much a must when transplanting any plant.

 I hope you get some tomato plants in your garden this year.
 It might take some work but I don’t think there is any other garden plant that is more worth it!!

 Take the time and transplant your tomatoes the right way to the garden, this will make the rest of tomato season much easier!